links-field/fms-api/docs/flow.markdown

 By default, the user registration and management is handled by enterprise's own app and backend services.
 But in order to associate the user with the eSIM QR profile order, FMS is to be informed of the user changes.

-In the event of the password being changed or being reset by end users, new password is to be synced with FMS for
+In the event of the password being changed or being reset by end users, new password is to be synced with FMS via [`/user/passwordReset`](http://47.56.82.232:49090/swagger-ui.html#/user-controller/passwordResetUsingPOST) api

-_to be added_

 ---

 ### Notification of successful payment

+_to be added_

 ---
 [back to **general**](/fms-api/general){: .btn .btn-green .mr-4}            [next to **api**](/fms-api/apis/){: .btn .btn-purple }